 The waterway has an abundance of lakes in northeast Mississippi used for popular bass tournaments and crappie.
-Campsites, swimming, picnic facilities, nature trails and boatramps and much more are also available.
+Campsites, swimming, picnic facilities, nature trails and boat ramps and much more are also available.

-c) The total square miles (acres) along the waterway managed by the Mississippi Fish &Wildlife Service through its wildlife mitigation plan is funded by the U. S. Army Corps of Engineers.
+The total square miles (acres) along the waterway managed by the Mississippi Fish & Wildlife Service through its wildlife mitigation plan is funded by the U. S. Army Corps of Engineers.

-4. Overview of the Agency 5-Year Strategic Plan
+Overview of the Agency 5-Year Strategic Plan

-• A narrative overview which sets out the planned direction of the agency for the next five years.
+A narrative overview which sets out the planned direction of the agency for the next five years.

 Waterway-related commerce and trade continue to grow as the economy improves due to positive regulatory, tax, and trade policy changes.
-Steel Dynamcis, Inc. announced a new \$140,000,000 expansion that will add a third galvanizing line and 45 new jobs.
+Steel Dynamics, Inc. announced a new \$140,000,000 expansion that will add a third galvanizing line and 45 new jobs.
 In addition, the Columbus/Lowndes County Port is adding a new crane that will increase the amount of scrap steel being brought in by barge for SDI.
 Currently, SDI ships/receives 800,000 tons of metal per year.
 This will increase to over 1,000,000 tons per year.
 Mississippi Silicon continues to ramp up to full production in Burnsville MS. As their production increases, they will increase usage of the TTW.
 Currently, the TTW is being considered for steel and wood projects.
-The waterway continues to have significant economic impacts on the states of Alabama and Mississippi and the region.
+The waterway continues to have significant economic impacts on for the member states of Alabama, Kentucky, Mississippi, and Tennessee and the Southeast.